-Some communities will require solar orientation in the subdivision ordinance, such as requiring an east-west street orientation within 20 degrees to maximize lot exposure to solar resources.
+Some communities will require solar orientation in the subdivision ordinance, such as requiring an east-west street orientation within 20 degrees in order to maximize lot exposure to solar resources.
 However, many such requirements are difficult to meet due to site constraints or inconsistency with other requirements (such as connectivity with surrounding street networks).
-Rather than simply grant a variance, the community can add a condition that lots with good solar access be developed as solar homes.
+Rather than simply grant a variance, the community can add a condition that lots with good solar access actually be developed as solar homes.

-Solar Permitting for Illinois Municipalities
+Solar Permitting for Wisconsin Municipalities

 When a home or business owner makes the decision to install solar, the process begins in earnest for the solar installer.
-An Illinois municipality can help reduce the cost of solar development by setting clear and predictable standards for the permitting and inspection process.
-Making the permit and inspection process transparent and predictable to contractors saves time for both contractors and municipalities.
+A Wisconsin municipality can help reduce the cost of solar by saving the installer time and money during the permitting and inspection process.
+Making the permit and inspection process transparent and predictable to contractors can help save valuable staff time for municipalities.
 The Solar America Board of Code and Standards (Solar ABCS) developed a set of permitting principals and standards for permitting solar installations based on thousands of installations across the nation and years of data collection and research.
-These standards are the national best practices that local governments across the nation adapt to their community circumstances.
+These standards are the national best practices that local governments across the nation can adapt to their community circumstances.

-However, a one-size-fits-all approach does not work for solar permitting in Illinois municipalities.
+However, there is not a one-size-fits-all approach for solar permitting in Wisconsin municipalities.
 Communities of different sizes have different processes.
-Permitting in a rural city will look different than the process in the City of Chicago.
+Permitting in a rural village will look different than the process in the City of Milwaukee.
 Cities of similar size have distinct characteristics in their building stock that call for different approaches to permitting.
-However, most Illinois municipalities use a building code standard based on the State code, and should rely on the same principals and standards to make the permitting process transparent, predictable, and based on the best evidence and research.
-With a new and evolving technology such as solar energy, local governments should clarify the technical and administrative processes so permit staff have a roadmap for dealing with technology and installation practices for which they might be unfamiliar.
+However, all municipalities use a common building code standard, and should rely on the same principals and standards to make the permitting process transparent, predictable, and based on the best evidence and research.
+With a new and evolving technology such as solar energy, it is also beneficial to clarify the process so staff are familiar with requirements and the technology.

-A template for adapting national permitting best practices to Illinois cities is provided below.
+A template for adapting national permitting best practices to Wisconsin cities is provided below.
 The template provides standardized solar permit language for Midwestern cities, but also notes where local municipalities might choose to modify the standards.
-The City of Chicago, Illinois' solar "beacon" city, set the example for Illinois by adapting the national permitting best practices to their unique regulatory standards and building stock.
-The Chicago example serves as a proof of concept for the rest of Illinois, and elements of the Chicago guidelines and standards apply to other cities.
-Chicago incorporated additional elements into their permitting processes, such as design standards, a solar web portal for contractors and homeowners, and integration with the electric utility's interconnection process.
+The cities of Milwaukee and Madison have adapted the national permitting best practices to their particular regulatory standards and building stock.
+These two solar permitting examples (also described below) demonstrate different approaches to using the national permitting standards and best practices.
+Wisconsin's two "beacon" cities also incorporated additional elements into their permitting processes, such as design standards and heritage preservation.